Access

 You can access both the scan and QR code payment methods from the home screen or under “me”->“pay and services”->”money”.
 How you’d make a payment is exactly the same as Alipay.

 It’s also very popular for locals to transfer money to each other from within a chat (see image).
-This is not possible with an international bank card, so if someone requests this, ask for their QR code instead.
+This isn’t possible with an international bank card, so if someone requests this, ask for their QR code instead.
 You can, however, receive a balance, so if you have family or friends in China, you can ask them to transfer you money this way and you will subsequently have a balance to use.

 Access QR code from the pay and services page, or more conveniently from the home screen (where all your chats are).